Confused between the 1ms vs 3ms response time? In this article, you will see 1ms compared to 3ms response time

 This response time is measured in milliseconds (ms).
 Different monitors have different response times, and hence the quality of the display is not the same in each monitor.

-While purchasing a new monitor for yourself, you will come across various specifications such as resolution, screen size, which are surely important factors to considers.
+While purchasing a new monitor for yourself, you will come across various specifications such as resolution, and screen size, which are surely important factors to consider.
 But, along with these, you must also consider the response rate that a monitor is able to deliver.

-A monitor with higher response time will give tearing or ghosting effects, while a monitor with lower response time will prevent stutter or tear or any other latency or input lag that can cause delay in the gameplay which is a great deal for competitive gamers.
-For maximum speed 1ms response time is perfect that can be used for hardcore gaming but for casual gaming 5ms response time seems great.
+A monitor with a higher response time will give tearing or ghosting effects, while a monitor with a lower response time will prevent stutter or tear or any other latency or input lag that can cause a delay in the gameplay which is a great deal for competitive gamers.

 1ms vs 3ms response time

 There are different response times, and each is idyllic for a different purpose.
 Since today’s article is all about 3md and 1ms response rate, let’s stick to it and find out what these actually are.